Subcategory (RNA class) for MIR195 Gene

 GeneCards Summary for MIR195 Gene

 MIR195 (MicroRNA 195) is an RNA Gene, and is affiliated with the miRNA class.
-Diseases associated with MIR195 include primary peritoneal carcinoma.
-Among its related pathways are MicroRNAs in cancer and miRNAs involved in DDR.
+Diseases associated with MIR195 include Primary Peritoneal Carcinoma.
+Among its related pathways are MicroRNAs in cardiomyocyte hypertrophy and miRNAs involved in DDR.

 fRNAdb sequence ontologies for MIR195 Gene - the ORGUL cluster for this gene includes several descriptions: